Best tablet for students 2024

 Reasons to avoid

 The Lenovo Chromebook Duet 3 sports a 10.9-inch display with 400 nits of brightness, enough that it'll remain visible in direct sunlight.
-It has a 7,000mAh battery that could last you several days on casual use, or about 10–12 hours with constant use.
+Its 7,000mAh battery could last several days on casual use or about 10–12 hours with constant use.
 It doesn't have the most power with its 4GB of RAM and 64GB of base storage, but Chromebooks like the Duet 3 are designed to handle most Chrome OS apps without using much power.

 You'll slot on the attachable keyboard and type notes during class, then pull it off and enjoy relaxing with your favorite media apps.
 Because ChromeOS is fully designed for both touchscreens and laptops, it'll work well in either context.